cardano-scaling/hydra/docs/docs/tutorial/index.md

 cardano-cli query utxo --address $(cat credentials/bob-funds.addr) --out-file /dev/stdout | jq
 ```

 That's it.
-That's the full life-cycle of a Hydra head.
+That's the full life cycle of a Hydra head.

 ## Bonus.
 Be a good citizen

 As we have taken our funds from the testnet faucet and we do not need them
-anymore, we can return all the remaining tADA of `alice` and `bob` back to the
+anymore, we can return all the remaining test ada of `alice` and `bob` back to the
 faucet (before we throw away the keys):

 <Tabs queryString="role">